obertscheiderfhwn/RTMsim/README.md

 ```
 After modifying and compiling the RTMsim module, a simulation can be started with the GUI or with the terminal.

-Suggestions for functionalities to be implemented and user feedback from case studies with this software are appreciated.E.g. via email to christof.obertscheider@fhwn.ac.at.
+Suggestions for functionalities to be implemented and user feedback from case studies with this software are appreciated (e.g. via email to christof.obertscheider@fhwn.ac.at).

 # Citation
 If RTMsim is used for research or development, please use the following entry, shown in BiBTeX format: